TomDemeranville/orcid-update-java/README.md

 2. Rename web.xml.example to web.xml and enter your IsOrcidWorkProvider class name & ORCID credentials (see below).
 3. Modify the wording of index.jsp to reflect your use case. (this will be configurable soon)

-###Servlet Init params
+##Servlet Init params

 * "OrcidWorkProvider" fully qualified class name for IsOrcidWorkProvider implementation
 * "OrcidClientID", "OrcidClientSecret", "OrcidReturnURI" ORCID OAuth params
 * "OrcidSandbox" true for sandbox, false to use live api

-###Deployment:
+###Build and deployment:

 Two maven goals, appengine:devserver and appengine:update.
 The first runs a local GAE instance, the second pushes it to the cloud.
-To deploy from eclipse: Right click on the pom.xml run as -> Maven Build.
+Maven plugin means it can be deployed/built from eclipse: Right click on the pom.xml run as -> Maven Build.
 You will need to modify appengine-web.xml to reference your application name.

-It'll also play nicely in tomcat or jetty.
+It'll also play nicely in tomcat or jetty as a standard WAR file.

 ##RESTful Routes: